-- If the plaintiff (the company suing you) is in an independent External Dispute Resolution (EDR) Scheme then you can lodge a dispute in the relevant EDR Scheme (e.g. Financial Ombudsman Service or Credit Ombudsman Service).
-See Fact Sheet: Dispute Resolution.
-If you can lodge in EDR this will stop all legal action until the matter is dealt with in EDR.
+- If the plaintiff (the company suing you) is in the independent External Dispute Resolution (EDR) scheme then you can lodge a dispute with the Australian Financial Complaints Authority (AFCA).
+See Fact sheet: Dispute resolution.
+If you can lodge in EDR this will stop all legal action until the matter is dealt with by AFCA.
 If this option is available, this is the best option.

 - File a defence within 28 days of receiving the Statement of Claim.
 If the debt is statute barred it will be up to you to inform the court of the relevant facts.
 Get legal advice first – if you lose in court you may have to pay the other side’s court and legal costs. – See Fact sheet: Getting help.

 NEED SOME MORE HELP?

 See Fact sheet: Getting help for a list of additional resources.